exercism/problem-specifications/CONTRIBUTING.md

 needs to be made in the [exercism/problem-specifications repository](https://github.com/exercism/problem-specifications), not directly to the test suite itself.

 Find the JSON file for the problem in question.
 For example, if you want to change the Clock problem, then look for `exercises/clock/canonical-data.json`.

 Submit a pull request with the change.

 When that pull request has been merged, then the various languages that implement that problem will need to have their test suites regenerated.
-Track maintainers can do this, though we're always happy if you want to submit a patch with the regenerated test suite.
+Track maintainers can do this, though we are always happy if you want to submit a patch with the regenerated test suite.

 The instructions for regenerating a test suite should be described in the README of the language-specific repository.

 Follow the guidelines for setting up a development environment, verifying the change, and submitting a pull request, as described in the [main section about updating an exercise test suite](#updating-an-exercise-test-suite).

 #### Changing the Structure

 If you are not changing inputs/outputs, but rather the structure of the test suite, then that change will need to be made within the generator itself.
 It lives in the language-specific repository along with the exercises, and the process for regenerating the exercise should be described in the README of the repository.

 Follow the guidelines for setting up a development environment, verifying the change, and submitting a pull request, as described in the [main section about updating an exercise test suite](#updating-an-exercise-test-suite).

 ## Implementing a Completely New Exercise